Itchy Jones Stadium: 2011 renovations

 As Martin Field entered its fifth decade of use, calls for improving the aging facility increased.
-The facility, called "Ancient Abe" by writer Todd Hefferman, was the oldest in use by a Missouri Valley Conference team.
+The facility, called "Ancient Abe" by the Southern Illinoisan writer Todd Hefferman, was the oldest in use by a MVC team.
 In 2011, plans were made to update the field.

 The university announced in May 2011 a fundraising campaign to renovate Abe Martin Field.
 Planned additions include stadium lighting, a press box, fencing, and new dugouts.
 A new seating structure was built, and Martin's combination rye and Bermuda grass surface was replaced by FieldTurf.
 Saluki head baseball coach Ken Henderson supported the effort, saying, "To take the next step, to take that next big step, we've gotta have that facility."
 Computer images of the future facility were made available.
 On March 13, 2014, the field was officially renamed in honor of Jones.
 Jones was in attendance and threw out a ceremonial first pitch.